patrickvorgers/Home-Assistant-Import-Energy-Data/README.md

 <h1 align="center">Home Assistant Import Historical Energy Data</h1>

   <p align="center">
-Import historical energy data from external datasources into Home Assistant so that it can be used in the Energy Dashboard.
+Import historical energy/water data from external datasources into Home Assistant so that it can be used in the Energy Dashboard.
     <br />
     <br />
     <a href="https://github.com/patrickvorgers/Home-Assistant-Import-Energy-Data/issues">Report Bug</a>